-C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-

 Very Important Important Considered Not Considered

 Academic

-Rigor of secondary school record Х
+Rigor of secondary school record x

-Class rank Х
+Class rank X

-Academic GPA Χ
+Academic GPA х

 Standardized test scores X

-Application Essay Х
+Application Essay X

-Recommendation(s) X
+Recommendation(s) x

 Nonacademic

-Interview Х
+Interview X

-Extracurricular activities Х
+Extracurricular activities X

-Talent/ability Х
+Talent/ability X

-Character/personal qualities Х
+Character/personal qualities x

-First generation Х
+First generation X

-Alumni/ae relation Х
+Alumni/ae relation X

-Geographical residence Х
+Geographical residence X

-State residency Х
+State residency X

-Religious affiliation/commitment Х
+Religious affiliation/commitment x

-Racial/ethnic status Х
+Racial/ethnic status X

-Volunteer work Х
+Volunteer work X

-Work experience Х
+Work experience X

-Level of applicant's interest Х
+Level of applicant's interest X

-C8: SAT and ACT Policies Entrance exams
+C8: SAT and ACT Policies

-Yes No
+Entrance exams

-Does your institution make use of S

-scores in admission decisions for f applicants? irst-time, first-year, degree-seeking X
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time first-year degree-seeking

-арріїсаніз :
+Yes No x

-CSA If yes, place check marks in the app ronriate hoxes hel ow to reflect your i nstitution's nolicies for use in
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

-CUA admission for Fall 2022 . ropriate boxes bei ow to reflect your i ristitution a policies ioi use iii

 ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Use
+Require Recommend Require for Some Consider if Not

+Submitted Used

-SAT or ACT Х
+SAT or ACT x Х

 ACT Only

 SAT Only

 SAT and SAT Subject Tests or

-ACT

 SAT Subject Tests

-C8B If your institution will make use of th Fall 2022 please indicate which ON admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for

 ACT with writing required

-ACT with writing recommended

-Х ACT with or without writing accep ted
+ACT with writing recommended ACT with or without writing accepted

-X If your institution will make use of th Fall 2022 please indicate which ON admissions process): SAT with Essay component requi SAT with Essay component recor SAT with or without Essay component E of the following a red nmended
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

+SAT with Essay component required

+SAT with Essay component recommended

+SAT with or without Essay component accepted

-C8C Please indicate how your institution will use the SAT o r ACT essay comp onent; check all tha t apply.
+C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

 SAT essay ACT essay

 For admission

 For placement

 For advising

 In place of an application essay

 As a validity check on the application process

-No college policy as of now Х Х
+No college policy as of now X X

-Not using essay component Х Х
+Not using essay component X x

-C8D In addition, does your institution use applicants' test so cores for academic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-Х Yes

-No
+х Yes No

-C8E Latest date by which SAT or ACT so Latest date by which SAT Subject T August 15 2021 -
+C8E Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission August 15, 2022 N/A

+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

+Beginning Fall 2021, students may choose whether or not to provide standardized test scores as a part of their application.
+If submitted as part of the application, USI will superscore, taking the best score from each section for a final score.
+Students who are homeschooled or attend a high school that does not provide traditional grades are required to submit test scores x SAT x ACT SAT x AP x CLE x Instit State